Anello92/Preventive-Maintenance-Recommendation-System-/README.md

 Usage

 Running the Jupyter Notebook
-Open the project notebook to explore the entire pipeline:
+To explore the entire pipeline:

 jupyter notebook Maintenance_Recommendation_System.ipynb
 Running the Streamlit App